Dallas Electricity Providers - Compare Rates and Plans

 Dallas Electricity FAQs

-The cheapest electricity provider is Chariot Energy, with a rate as low as 10.
+The cheapest electricity provider is AP Gas & Electric, with a rate as low as 10.1.

 The electric utility in Dallas, Texas is Oncor.
 Some areas of Dallas may be served by other utilities or co-ops.
 You can find the utility for your address here.